Mankato Regional Airport: History

-By 1960, North Central Airlines provided schedule service to Minneapolis–St. Paul International Airport and Sioux Falls, SD with stops at Mankato, Fairmont, and Worthington.
-North Central Airlines final scheduled flight using a Douglas DC-3 took place on 7 February 1969 as flight #774.
-It flew the 30 minute leg from Mankato, Minnesota to Minneapolis/St. Paul Airport.
+By 1960, North Central Airlines provided scheduled service to Minneapolis–Saint Paul International Airport and Sioux Falls Regional Airport with stops at Mankato, Fairmont, and Worthington, Minnesota.
+North Central Airlines' final scheduled flight using a Douglas DC-3 took place on February 7, 1969 as flight #774.
+It flew the 30-minute leg from Mankato to Minneapolis-St. Paul.

-On December 22, 1969 the Mankato City Council approved Imperial Airways Inc. request to begin commercial helicopter service between Mankato and the Minneapolis/St Paul International Airport.
+On December 22, 1969, the Mankato City Council approved Imperial Airways Inc. request to begin commercial helicopter service between Mankato and Minneapolis-St. Paul.
 The service started on December 26, 1969 with two daily round trip flights using Bell Jet Rangers.
 On December 4, 1970 Imperial Airways announced it was canceling its scheduled helicopter service flights in Minnesota.
-Other routes that where cut its routes from Minneapolis-St Paul International Airport to Rochester, Minnesota and to downtown Minneapolis.
+Other routes that were cut were its routes from Minneapolis-St. Paul to Rochester, Minnesota, and to downtown Minneapolis.

-While no airlines serve Mankato Regional Airport as of August 2020, Sun Country Airlines, in partnership with Landline, began bus service between Mankato and Minneapolis–St. Paul International Airport in November 2019.
-This service allows customers to book one itinerary from Mankato that includes bus transfer to Minneapolis, and then their flight to the next destination.
-Customers are allowed to check baggage in Mankato to be transferred directly to the aircraft, but must clear security in Minneapolis.
-It also offers rebooking services in case flights or buses are delayed, ensuring customers are booked on another flight or bus to their final destination.
+While no airlines serve Mankato Regional Airport as of August 2020, Sun Country Airlines, in partnership with Landline, began bus service between Mankato and Minneapolis–St. Paul in November 2019.
+This service allowed customers to book one itinerary from Mankato that includes bus transfer to Minneapolis, and then their flight to the next destination.
+Customers were allowed to check baggage in Mankato to be transferred directly to the aircraft, but had to clear security in Minneapolis.
+It also offered rebooking services in case flights or buses are delayed, ensuring customers are booked on another flight or bus to their final destination.
+This service was discontinued on March 19, 2023.

 On August 17, 2020, Air Force One landed at Mankato Regional Airport for the first time.
 Due to the small size of the airport, President Donald J. Trump used a Boeing C-32 as Air Force One, instead of the usual Boeing VC-25.